A Reference Document · The Language Firm

 A note on terms used together

-Two of the most consequential pairings in the firm's vocabulary deserve explicit clarification because they answer different questions and are independent dimensions.
+Three of the most consequential pairings in the firm's vocabulary deserve explicit clarification because they answer different questions and are independent dimensions.

 • Drift category (No Drift / Watch / Flag) answers did this tool change since we last looked?
 It is the SURFACE-stage output of an individual tool review.